Pattern formation in odd viscoelastic fluids: Supplementary Methods

 The dynamical equations governing the system are

 See the main text for an explanation of the symbols in these equations.
 We have set the extra force density $\mathbf{f}$ to zero here.

 In principle the viscous response of the viscoelastic phase may also require a tensorial description $\eta_{\text{p},ijkl}$, causing the second term in Equation \ref{eqsigmapdiff} to depend on a tensor formed from the elasticity and viscosity tensors \cite{banerjee2021active}.
 This generalization would not change the form of the dispersion relation derived below, but would require reinterpreting certain coefficients.
 We leave this extension to future work.
+We also note that one can straightforwardly consider the incompressible case of these dynamics by substituting $p$ for $\rho$ using Equation \ref{eqp} in Equations \ref{eqmasscons} and \ref{eqnsa} and taking the limit $c_\text{s} \rightarrow \infty$.

 We first linearize the above equations around the uniform state $v^{u}_i = 0, \ \rho^{u} = \rho_\text{s}, \ \sigma^{u}_{ij} = 0$, such that $v_i = v_i' \ \rho = \rho_\text{s} + \rho'$, and $\sigma_{ij} = \sigma'_{ij}$, where the primed variables are assumed small.
 The material and corotational derivatives reduce to partial derivatives to first order in the small variables.
 In what follows we drop the superscript p on the viscoelastic stress tensor, and we also drop the primes, with the understanding that all remaining variables are small.
 We eliminate the pressure from Equation \ref{eqnsa} by substituting from Equation \ref{eqp}.
 The linearized set of equations is then